Vitamins & Diabetes

 Supplements may cause unwelcome—or dangerous—side effects, especially if they interact with your medications.
-While some ingredients could intensify the effects of your diabetes meds, causing hypoglycemia (low blood sugar, also called blood glucose), others may have the opposite effect, leading to hyperglycemia (high blood sugar).
+While some ingredients could intensify the effects of your diabetes meds, causing hypoglycemia (low blood glucose, also called blood sugar), others may have the opposite effect, leading to hyperglycemia (high blood glucose).

 Research on many supplements is inconclusive.
 Talk to your health care provider before you start taking chromium, vitamin E, St. John’s wort, or niacin.

 A chromium deficiency may lead to high blood sugar levels.
 It may be worth a try if you’re deficient in chromium, but that’s very rare.
 Steer clear if you’ve been diagnosed with kidney disease.
 Chromium supplements might further damage the kidneys and worsen the disease.

 Both vitamin E and the herb St. John’s wort can have dangerous interactions with blood-thinning drugs used to treat heart disease—increasing your bleeding risk.
 Among people with heart disease being treated with the blood thinner warfarin, those most likely to experience bleeding events have higher levels of vitamin E in their bodies.
 Other studies have found that St. John’s wort amplifies the effect of blood thinners.
 Avoid these supplements if you’re taking a blood-thinning medication.
 Besides warfarin, those include apixaban, dabigatran, heparin, and rivaroxaban.